 5. How can I support the UX company experts’ daily work?

-Understanding the reason behind this last question carries even more importance than the question itself.
+Understanding the reason behind this last question carries even more important than the question itself.

 UX design represents teamwork.
 When you hire a UX company, you hire them for full service.
 You can trust them to design great digital interfaces and to run the design process, but you can never leave them completely alone.
 They need your input.
 Only you know the most about your business, so you will have to stay involved through the whole process.